rcompat/rcompat/README.md

 ## License / Contributing

-By contributing to RCompat, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to rcompat, you agree that your contributions will be licensed under its [MIT license](LICENSE).